Slevinski/slevinski.github.io/series/infrastructure-and-program/entries/infrastructure-and-stewardship/essay.md

 # Infrastructure and Stewardship

-**Confirmed assets, current risks, and the case for stronger institutional support**
+**Confirmed assets, current risks, and the case for stronger stewardship structure**

-This entry is the first major anchor of the `Sutton SignWriting Infrastructure and Program` series.

-Its job is to make one transition unmistakable:
+This brief states the asset base, continuity risks, and stewardship structure for Sutton SignWriting.

-> the issue is no longer whether SignWriting infrastructure exists, but whether it will remain stable under a stronger support model
+The issue is no longer whether SignWriting infrastructure exists, but whether it will remain stable under a stronger stewardship model.

 Sutton SignWriting already operates as infrastructure.

-The main assets, the work currently required to keep them running, and the main risks are visible enough that a PI, administrator, or collaborator can see what a host institution would actually be supporting.
+The main assets, the work currently required to keep them running, and the main risks are visible enough that a PI, administrator, or collaborator can see what a host institution would actually be stewarding.

 ## Overview